Home

 News & Announcements

-The Open Enrollment period for the 2025-2026 school year will begin on March 1, 2025 and continue until April 15, 2025.
-An online form will be available on this website beginning the morning of March 1.
+The open enrollment period for the 2025-2026 school year is open now through April 15, 2025.
+Parents/guardians can find more information and submit their application at the links below.
 Notification of open enrollment status will be as follows: The first-round of notifications will occur the week of June 9, 2025.
-Kindergarten notification will only be made the week of August 11, 2025.
-If you have any questions regarding Open Enrollment, please call 216-529-4244.
+Kindergarten notification will be made the week of August 11, 2025.
+If you have any questions regarding open enrollment, please call 216-529-4244.

 Upcoming Events